Skip to content

 Now we can move on to creating our Squid to index the data on our local development node.

-npm i -g @subsquid/cli
+npm i -g @subsquid/cli@latest

 Now we'll be able to use the sqd command to interact with our Squid project.
-To create our project, we're going to use the -t flag, which will create a project from a template.
+To create our project, we're going to use the --template (-t) flag, which will create a project from a template.
 We'll be using the EVM Squid template, which is a starter project for indexing EVM chains.

 You can run the following command to create an EVM Squid named local-squid:

-sqd init local-squid -t evm
+sqd init local-squid --template evm

 This will create a Squid with all of the necessary dependencies.
 You can go ahead and install the dependencies:

-cd local-squid && npm install
+cd local-squid && npm ci

 Now that we have a starting point for our project, we'll need to configure our project to index ERC-20 Transfer events from our local development node.